-Parasites are generally very small, measuring only a few millimeters in length and a few milligrams in weight.
-But it has been a threat to us and our animals for millions of years, across the planet.
+Parasites are typically tiny, only a few millimeters long and a few milligrams in weight.
+Yet, for millions of years, they have posed a global threat to us and our animals.

-The key to their success is the ability to evolve.
-As the journal PLOS Biology notes in 2010: “It is widely known that parasites are prone to rapid evolution, and because of the often short periods of each generation and large population sizes, parasites can evolve much faster than their hosts.”
+The key to their success lies in their adaptability.
+As noted in the journal *PLOS Biology* in 2010: “Parasites are known to evolve rapidly.
+Because they typically have short generation cycles and large populations, parasites can evolve much faster than their hosts.”

-Due to rising temperatures, the pest threat may be evolving faster than ever.
-So if we want to protect our pets (and our families), we need to understand their evolution and what we can do to respond.
+With rising temperatures, the threat posed by parasites may intensify at an unprecedented rate.
+Therefore, if we want to protect our pets (and our families), we need to understand their evolutionary patterns and know how to respond.

 Parasites, dogs and humans: they evolve together